VaishnaviTirunagari/VaishnaviTirunagari/README.md

 ## Former Data Analytics Intern at EDUBRIDGE INDIA
 Am Looking to collaborate with other Data Analysts

-Goals: Contribute more into Data Analitics
+Goals: Contribute more into Data Analytics

 Connect with me: